V4Fire/Client/src/components/traits/i-active-items/README.md

 Link(s) to the DOM element of the component active item.
 If the component is switched to the `multiple` mode, the getter will return a list of elements.

+## Item properties

+## label

+Specifies the label for item.

+## value

+Specifies the value for item.
+The value of this property should be passed to the methods below.

+## active

+Specifies if item is active at the current time.

+## activatable

+Specifies if item can possibly be active.
+This property is checked before calling the `toggleActive` and `setActive` methods.

 ## Methods

 The trait specifies a bunch of methods to implement.